haakonRefsvik/apex/README.md

     It explains the technologies and archiitecture used in the application.
 It also describes API level the aplication is intended for

 ## README.MD:
-    This file is guides users on how use the app for the first time in case of an API-key error occures.
+    This file guides users on how use the app for the first time in case of an API-key error occures.
     It also explains the different libraries used.

 ## The code itself: